 I was chosen to read my fiction The Sweetie Wife at Edinburgh International Book Festival's Storyshop for emerging writers in 2014 (later runner up in the Hysteria Prize).
 My first piece of nonfiction work, Meandering Route of the Muscle Memories, was chosen for inclusion in the Book Week Scotland anthology in 2015.
 My text also exists off the page in various ways.

-In 2016 I was long-listed in the international experimental nonfiction prize run by the Lifted Brow/RMIT in Australia (judged by Dodie Bellamy, Kate Zambreno & Helen MacDonald) for When Flakes of Ash Fall and Melt Into Water, a section of The Absolution of Shyness, my hybrid sequence of experimental autobiographical work exploring articulation, expected neonatal death, place, connection, craft and what of the private we make public and why.
+In 2016 I was long-listed in the international experimental nonfiction prize run by the Lifted Brow/RMIT in Australia (judged by Dodie Bellamy, Kate Zambreno & Helen MacDonald) for When Flakes of Ash Fall and Melt Into Water, a section of The Absolution of Shyness, my hybrid sequence of experimental autobiographical work exploring articulation, expected neonatal death, place, connection, points of life, death and belief, autodidactism and process, and what of the private we make public and why.
 The Absolution of Shyness incorporates text, images, video, sound, paintings and objects and is iterative in form.
 Some sections are currently available, others will be when the work as a whole is made public in forthcoming installation/release/print.
 I was funded by Scottish Books International in September 2022 to undertake concluding experiential research for the Absolution of Shyness in Bologna, Italy.
 I was also funded to be able to take up of the offer of a multidisciplinary guest writer place at Write Toscana in order to conclude the Absolution of Shyness.

-I have also written and performed stand up comedy and have written articles, reviews and undertaken interviews for music journals including The Quietus and Gold Flake Paint.
+I have also written and performed stand up comedy and have written articles, reviews and undertaken interviews for arts and music journals including The Quietus, Minor Literatures, and Gold Flake Paint.

 Much of my image based work ensues from repetitive looking and being in the place (s) and spaces of Burntisland and the between spaces of the everyday real and imagined of there and elsewhere.
 I have had my photography and moving image work commissioned/exhibited in the UK and Ireland and have also been invited to speak about my text and image practice at academic conferences such as the Digital Re-enchantment Conference run by Manchester Metropolitan University in 2016 and as art of the Architecture Fringe in Edinburgh, 2018.
 I was commissioned by the Not Quite Light Festival in Salford in 2018 and 2019.
 A series of images was commissioned by writer/editor Jenn Ashworth for Lune Journal, a journal of experimental writing.
 Soma Gosh interviewed me about my text and image practice for the Demented Goddess magazine in which I also have text and image work on my filmmaking process.